51Degrees/Device-Detection/README.md

 ### Included Files

 makefile - Builds a command line executable under Linux.
-Licence.txt - The licence terms for the files in this zip file.
+LICENSE - The licence terms for all source code and Lite data.

 CodeBlocks - project files for CodeBlocks IDE for 5 generic project types.